Visa requirements for South Korean citizens

 Visa requirements for South Korean citizens are administrative entry restrictions by the authorities of other states placed on citizens of South Korea.

-As of 19 July 2022, South Korean citizens had visa-free or visa on arrival access to 192 countries and territories, ranking the South Korean passport 2nd in the world (tied with Singaporean passport) according to the Henley Passport Index.
+As of 2025, South Korean citizens have visa-free or visa on arrival access to 190 countries and territories, ranking the South Korean passport 2nd in the world according to the Henley Passport Index.

-As of 2018, the passports of South Korea, Brunei and Chile are the only ones to provide visa-free access to all G8 countries.
-As of 2020, the passports of South Korea, Israel, Hong Kong and Chile are the only ones to provide visa free access to all European countries.
+As of 2025, the passports of South Korea, Andorra, Brunei, Chile, Israel and Palau are the only ones to provide visa-free access to all G8 countries, and the passports of South Korea, Andorra, Antigua and Barbuda, Argentina, Brazil, Chile, Hong Kong, Israel, Palau and Uruguay are the only ones to provide visa free access to all European countries.
+In addition, the South Korean passport provides visa-free access to the largest area of the world.

+The South Korean government has banned travel to several countries to ensure the safety of its citizens.
+Neither consular assistance nor protections will be provided to people traveling to those countries with the South Korean passport, unless they have been given special authorization before traveling.

 Visa requirements map

 Visa requirements

 Visa requirements for holders of normal passports travelling for tourist purposes: